Sébastien Loeb

-Loeb made his debut at the Dakar Rally in 2016 and has participated in it every year bar 2020.
+Loeb made his debut at the Dakar Rally in 2016 and has participated in it every year since bar 2020.
 He has a best finish of second in 2017, 2022 and 2023.

-Besides his success in rallying, Loeb is a four-time winner at the Race of Champions, after taking home the Henri Toivonen Memorial Trophy and the title "Champion of Champions" in 2003, 2005, 2008 and 2022.
-In 2004, he won the Nations' Cup for France with Jean Alesi.
+Besides his success in rallying, Loeb is a five-time winner at the Race of Champions, after taking home the Henri Toivonen Memorial Trophy and the title "Champion of Champions" in 2003, 2005, 2008, 2022 and 2025.
+In 2004, he won the Nations' Cup for France with Jean Alesi and in 2025 with Victor Martins.
 In 2006, he finished second in the 24 Hours of Le Mans.
 Loeb was named the French Sportsman of the Year in 2007 and 2009, and made knight of the Legion of Honour (Légion d'honneur) in 2009.
 In 2012, he won the rallycross final in his first appearance at X Games XVIII.
 The same year, Loeb founded his own motorsports team, Sébastien Loeb Racing; which participates in various racing series.
 The following year, he participated in the FIA GT Series for Loeb Racing and scored four wins and finished fourth overall.
 In 2014 and 2015 he had a successful stint in the World Touring Car Championship, scoring six wins in total and with a best finish of third overall in both seasons.
 From 2016 to 2018 he also participated in the FIA World Rallycross Championship, with two wins and a best position of fourth overall.

-In 2021 he tested the Ford Puma Rally1 car several times, before joining the M-Sport Ford WRT for a part-time drive in the 2022 WRC season.
+In 2021, he tested the Ford Puma Rally1 car several times, before joining the M-Sport Ford WRT for a part-time drive in the 2022 WRC season.
 He took his 80th WRC victory at the 2022 Monte Carlo Rally, barely a week after finishing second at the 2022 Dakar Rally.
 Loeb later also won the 2022 Extreme E Championship alongside Cristina Gutiérrez; for Lewis Hamilton's Team X44.
 Loeb has also competed in other motorsports like the GT World Challenge Europe, the Porsche Supercup, the 24 Hours of Le Mans, the Andros Trophy and other racing categories across many disciplines.
 Loeb is the only racing driver to win an event in four different FIA-affiliated world championships since winning the Andalucía Rally in 2022.